aeberspaecher/isRepo/README.rst

 Known issues
 ------------

-On very large repositories, this approach is slow.
+On very large repositories, this may be at bit slow-ish.